Steps to Enrollment

 Pay the Academic Deposit

 The academic deposit is required of all students, unless you are enrolled in a fully online degree program, even if you are receiving a scholarship.
 Payment is due by December 1 for students entering in the spring and by June 1 for students entering in the fall.

 Complete the FAFSA

 The FAFSA is available October 1 if you are interested in receiving financial aid or scholarships.
 If you haven't already filled it out, please be sure to file the FAFSA prior to the March 1 deadline.

 Apply for Housing

-Apply for on-campus housing if you are transferring with fewer than 29 credit hours.
+Apply for a residence hall if you are transferring with fewer than 29 credit hours.
 If you are entering WVU with 29 or more credit hours, you may choose from University Apartments and other off-campus housing.

 Choose a Dining Plan

 All students living in WVU residence halls are required to have a dining plan.
 If you live off campus, you still have the option of purchasing a dining plan from our non-resident dining plan options.